• Skip to main content

 Note: In 64-bit version of Outlook the file should be located at C:\Program Files\Common Files\system\MSMAPI\1033\

-4. Now, open Microsoft Outlook program on your computer and it should automatically create a new Msmapi32.dll file.
+4. After this, open Microsoft Outlook program on your computer and it should automatically create a new Msmapi32.dll file.

 Now, try the Send To Menu and you should find the Mail Recipient option back in the Send to Menu.

-If the above methods did not help, it is likely that Microsoft Outlook is not set as the default App for Email on your computer.
+If above methods did not help, it is likely that Microsoft Outlook is not set as the default App for opening and sending Emails from your computer.

-3. On the next screen, click on Default Apps in the left pane and set Microsoft Outlook as the default email client in the right pane.
+2. On the Default Apps screen, you can set Microsoft Outlook as the default email client on your computer.

-Note: In case you are not using Microsoft Outlook, choose the Email App that you are using.
+Note: If you are not using Microsoft Outlook, select the Email App that you are using.

 Related

-• How to Customize Send to Menu in Windows 10
+• How to Edit Hosts File in Windows 10/11

 Primary Sidebar